 Luckily, mild brain injuries rarely pose a high risk of death.
 However, moderate to severe TBIs can lead to complications such as brain swelling, bleeding, and increased intracranial pressure, which can be life-threatening.
 Other risk factors that can lead to death include:

 - Location of the injury—Injuries to certain parts of the brain, such as the brainstem or the basal ganglia, can be particularly dangerous due to the roles these parts of the brain play in regulating vital functions, such as breathing and heart rate.

 - Type of brain injury—Brain injuries like concussions from a knock on the head rarely cause lasting damage, while anoxic brain injuries can be deadly.
 In fact, anoxic brain injury life expectancy drops with every minute a victim goes without oxygen.

 - Age—Older individuals face a higher risk of death following a TBI.
 This may be because of a decreased ability to recover due to age or other health complications.

 - Overall health and pre-existing medical conditions—Individuals with pre-existing medical conditions, such as heart disease or diabetes, and individuals who abuse drugs or alcohol may be at an increased risk of death.

 - Time to medical intervention—The quicker an individual receives medical attention after a brain injury, the better their chances of survival.

-- Multiple injuries—Individuals who sustain multiple injuries in addition to a brain injury, such as fractures or internal injuries, may have a higher risk of death.
+- Multiple injuries—Individuals who sustain multiple injuries in addition to a brain injury, such as fractures or internal injuries, may have a higher risk of stroke or death.